-A remedial massage therapist will then use a variety of techniques to soften, stretch and manipulate the muscle so that it will start to work as it should again.
+Our remedial massage therapist will then use a variety of techniques to soften, stretch and manipulate your muscles so that they will start to work as it should again.
 These techniques include trigger point therapy.

-So a trigger point maybe located in the shoulder but the pain maybe referred by the muscle to another region in the back.
+So a trigger point maybe located in your shoulder but the pain maybe referred by the muscle to another region in your back.
 Remedial massage therapists are trained to diagnose referred pain and also treat the underlying cause.

 Ripple Massage has many qualified and experienced remedial massage therapists on staff that will come to you in your home or accommodation.

 Remedial Massage – Where we found it

-My shoulders were sore from back packing and staying in really uncomfortable hostel beds ..
+“My shoulders were sore from back packing and staying in really uncomfortable hostel beds ..

 I was 17, doing the Oz overseas trek and my body was complaining.

-I decided to wander around Covent Garden and watch the busker’s when I saw a small place offering remedial massage.
+I decided to wander around Covent Garden and watch the buskers when I saw a small place offering remedial massage.